ros2-realtime-demo/pendulum/README.md

 pre-configured Docker image with everything ready to be used.
 This is the recommended option to quickly test the demo.
 It is also useful to have development environment to add new features.
 - [Installation from source](docs/installation.md#installation#from#source): provides instructions
- to build all the required ROS 2 packages from source
+ to build all the required ROS 2 packages from source.
 - [Crosscompilation](docs/installation.md#crosscompile): provides instructions to
  crosscompile the demo for an embedded device
 - [Pre-configured Raspberry PI image](docs/installation.md#raspberry#pi#image): provides a